• Skip to main content

 This baked cheesecake will be a huge hit at any fall gathering this year and during the holiday season.
 It's absolutely luscious with the perfect amount of apple and cinnamon.
 Making some homemade salted caramel to drizzle on it just takes it over the top!

 Looking for more apple recipes?
-Try our blueberry and apple crumble, this instant pot apple butter, this unsweetened apple sauce, this bourbon apple cider cocktail, this apple cinnamon oatmeal, these apple cider cookies, or this apple cider slushie!
+Try our blueberry and apple crumble, this instant pot apple butter, this almond flour apple cake, these apple cider cookies, or this apple cider slushie!

-You may also like this pumpkin pie with graham cracker crust or this decadent turtle cheesecake!
+You may also like this pumpkin pie with graham cracker crust, this decadent turtle cheesecake, or this Biscoff cheesecake!

 Jump to: